spack/spack-tutorial/tutorial_environments.rst

    SPDX-License-Identifier: (Apache-2.0 OR MIT)

-.. include:: common/setup.rst

 .. _environments-tutorial:

 =====================
 Environments Tutorial
 =====================

-We've covered how to install, remove, and list packages with Spack using the
-commands:

-* `spack install <https://spack.readthedocs.io/en/latest/basic_usage.html#cmd-spack-install>`_ to install packages;
-* `spack uninstall <https://spack.readthedocs.io/en/latest/basic_usage.html#cmd-spack-uninstall>`_ to remove them; and
-* `spack find <https://spack.readthedocs.io/en/latest/basic_usage.html#cmd-spack-find>`_ to look at and query what is installed.

-..
-Customizing Spack's installation with configuration files, like `packages.yaml <https://spack.readthedocs.io/en/latest/build_settings.html#build-settings>`_, was also discussed.
+In this tutorial we'll go end-to-end from installing Spack, to create a **Spack environment**, install software in it, and finally, reproduce the same environment at a different location.
+We'll discuss relevant features of Spack along the way, as soon as they are used.

-This section of the tutorial introduces **Spack Environments**, which allow you to work with independent groups of packages separately, in a reproducible way.
+**Spack Environments** allow you to work with independent groups of packages separately, in a reproducible way.
-In some ways, Spack environments are similar to *virtual environments* in other systems (e.g., `Python venv <https://docs.python.org/3/library/venv.html>`_), but they are based around file formats (``spack.yaml`` and ``spack.lock``) that can be shared easily and re-used by others across systems.
+To some extent, Spack environments are similar to `virtual environments <https://docs.python.org/3/library/venv.html>`_ or `profiles <https://guix.gnu.org/cookbook/en/html_node/Guix-Profiles-in-Practice.html>`_ in other systems.
+They are based around file formats (``spack.yaml`` and ``spack.lock``) that can be shared easily and re-used by others across systems.

-Administering properly configured software involving lots of packages and/or varying configuration requirements (e.g., different implementations of ``mpi``) for multiple projects and efforts can be overwhelming.
+Administering properly configured software involving lots of packages and/or varying configuration requirements for multiple projects can be overwhelming.
 Spack environments allow you to readily:

 * establish standard software requirements for your project(s);
 * set up run environments for users;